Assisted Service Mode

 Lancashire and the North West

-Conclusion: What this means for cider in 2026
+Conclusion: What This Means for Cider in 2026

-Venues should focus on a balanced range of cider brands to meet demand across different consumers.
+Venues should focus on a balanced range of cider brands UK wide to meet demand across different consumers.
 From cider on tap served in a cider glass to bottled cider options, the right range and presentation will continue to drive sales and enhance the cider drink experience in pubs and bars.

 All statistics sourced from the Heineken Cider Report 2026, published March 2026, unless otherwise stated.